ReactiveMongo/ReactiveMongo/README.md

 ```

 These two typeclasses allow you to provide different de/serializers for different types.
-For this example, we don't need to write specific handlers, so we use the default ones by importing {{{org.asyncmongo.handlers.DefaultBSONHandlers._}}}.
+For this example, we don't need to write specific handlers, so we use the default ones by importing `org.asyncmongo.handlers.DefaultBSONHandlers._`.

-Among {{{DefaultBSONHandlers}}} is a {{{BSONWriter[Bson]}}} that handles the shipped-in BSON library.
+Among `DefaultBSONHandlers` is a `BSONWriter[Bson]` that handles the shipped-in BSON library.

-You may have noticed that {{{collection.find}}} returns a {{{Future[Cursor[V]]}}}.
+You may have noticed that `collection.find` returns a `Future[Cursor[V]]`.
 In fact, //everything in MongoAsync is both non-blocking and asynchronous//.
 That means each time you make a query, the only immediate result you get is a future of result, so the current thread is not blocked waiting for its completion.
 You don't need to have //n// threads to process //n// database operations at the same time anymore.

 When a query matches too much documents, Mongo sends just a part of them and creates a Cursor  in order to get the next documents.
 The problem is, how to handle it in a non-blocking, asynchronous, yet elegant way?